CCheCastaldo/MSHMicroMet/README.md

 <img align="right" src="MSHMicroMetR/logo/MSHMicroMetR_logo.png" width="300" />

-`MSHMicroMetR` is an R package for accessing and visualizing microscale temperature and relative humidity measurements collected between 1997-2022 by the US Forest Service Pacific Northwest Research Station throughout the Mount St. Helens post-1980 eruption landscape.
+`MSHMicroMetR` is an R package used to access and visualize microscale temperature and relative humidity measurements collected between 1997-2022 by the US Forest Service Pacific Northwest Research Station throughout the Mount St. Helens post-1980 eruption landscape.